Biweekly Mortgage Payments: Are They A Good Choice For You?

 Beware Of Third-Party Processors

 Thanks to technology, you should be able to easily set up a biweekly mortgage payment on your lender’s website.
 Nonetheless, some lenders use third-party processors who charge a fee for this service.
+Make sure you understand all of the fees and penalties before you start making additional payments.

 Alternatives To Biweekly Mortgage Payments